hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-mvn.md

 ```

-If the Wildfly server instance is running, and run the following command to start deployment.
+If the WildFly server instance is running, and run the following command to start deployment.

 ```bash
 mvn package wildfly:deploy
 ```

-More simply, execute `mvn deploy:run` to start a Wildfly server instance and start the deployment immediately.
+More simply, execute `mvn deploy:run` to start a WildFly server instance and start the deployment immediately.

-Wildfly maven plugin also support of deploying to remote  Wildfly server instance.
+WildFly maven plugin also support of deploying to remote  WildFly server instance.
 Configure the host properties.

 ```xml
 <plugin>